ormizj/template-nuxt-fsd/README.md

 --- WIP

-- Imports...
+- Imports... (segments are allowed to import from siblings, slices are not allowed (see cross-imports section))
-- Limited Nesting...
+- Limited Nesting (Shared excluded)...
 - Navigation...
 (Names like “components”, “hooks”, “modals” should not be used because they describe what these files are, but don’t help to navigate the code inside.)
+- single exports (public api)

 --- WIP